 TTstudio / Adobe Stock

 Originally built as a Roman temple in the early second century, the Pantheon is one of Ancient Rome’s best-preserved structures.
-With how well it has been preserved, nearly the entire structure still stands today, and it’s hard to really even consider it as ruins!
+With how well it has been preserved, the entire structure still stands today, and it’s hard even to consider it ruins!

 Related Resources